 The snorkelling and diving in the Yasawas is excellent - shallow, coral sand bottoms, big walls, and the coral is still in good condition.

-The Mamanucas are better known for their surf breaks though you can still get some good surfing in the Yasawas, there just aren't surfing-specific resorts there. over 7 years ago
+The Mamanucas are better known for their surf breaks though you can still get some good surfing in the Yasawas, there just aren't surfing-specific resorts there. almost 8 years ago

 i have go to three golf courses. but still cant build up my skill. but a few month before this, i receive a recommendation from my friend. a golf course ebook. it works!! now i can swing better and clearly. thanks to him. you should try to. follow the links. http://5a0a3729mikxcu37tqrfw7q1ed.hop.clickbank.net/ over 5 years ago